 - Inform the MRI site that the patient has a MoM hip implant.

 As described in "Concerns about Metal-on-Metal Hip Implants," some patients with a metal-on-metal (MoM) hip implant may have elevated metal ion levels in their bloodstream.
 These elevated metal ions are predominately cobalt and , chromium, but can also include other metals such as molybdenum and titanium.
 Depending on the clinical scenario, orthopaedic surgeons may recommend measuring metal ion levels.

 Who Should Be Tested?

-As part of their overall clinical evaluation, orthopaedic surgeons should consider measuring and following serial measurements of metal ion levels in symptomatic patients with MoM hip implants.
+As part of their overall clinical evaluation, orthopaedic surgeons should consider measurements of metal ion levels in symptomatic patients with MoM hip implants.
 Serial measurements of metal levels in conjunction with clinical dynamics can help optimizing individual patient management.

 - The orthopaedic surgeon should consider testing patients with MoM hip implants who develop any symptoms (hyperlink to the section where the general risks are described) that may indicate that their device may not be functioning properly.

-- At the current time, there is insufficient evidence to recommend metal ion testing in patients with MoM hip implants that have none of the signs or symptoms described above and the orthopaedic surgeon feels the hip is functioning properly.
+- At the current time, there is insufficient evidence to recommend metal ion testing in patients with MoM hip implants that have none of the signs or symptoms described above and the orthopaedic surgeon feels the hip is functioning properly and has normal radiographs.